choihimchan/bpu_v2_9b_r1/docs/diagram.md

 - Drops and backpressure are **explicitly counted**
 - Recovery paths rejoin the main queue flow

+Cross-reference

-This diagram matches:
+This diagram directly corresponds to:

-- counters in `stats.md`
+Runtime counters described in docs/stats.md

-- scenarios in `log_samples.md`
+Observed execution scenarios in docs/log_samples.md

-- ## Diagram intent

-This diagram illustrates how BPU maintains data stability under TX backpressure and budget pressure by:

-- Explicitly modeling backpressure paths
-- Applying budget-based degradation
-- Preserving high-priority data
-- Making all decisions observable via runtime counters
+Together, these documents describe a single validated runtime model.